-ViiV Healthcare, a joint venture between GlaxoSmithKline (GSK), Pfizer, and Shionogi, developed Cabenuva.
+The drug was developed by ViiV Healthcare, a joint venture between GlaxoSmithKline (GSK), Pfizer and Shionogi.

-Cabenuva is a long-lasting extended-release (ER) injectable suspension, whose complete dose is administered with two gluteal intramuscular injections, one for cabotegravir and the other for rilpivirine.
+Cabenuva is a long-lasting extended-release (ER) injectable suspension, the complete dose of which is administered with two gluteal intramuscular injections, one for cabotegravir and the other for rilpivirine.

-ViiV Healthcare submitted a new drug application (NDA) for a two-drug regimen of cabotegravir and rilpivirine to the US Food and Drug Administration (FDA) in April 2019, while a marketing authorisation application (MAA) for the combination was submitted to the European Medicines Agency (EMA) in July 2019.
+In April 2019, ViiV Healthcare submitted a new drug application for a two-drug regimen of cabotegravir and rilpivirine to the US Food and Drug Administration (FDA).
+The company also filed a marketing authorisation application (MAA) for the combination with the European Medicines Agency (EMA) in July 2019.

-In December 2019, the company received a complete response letter (CRL) from the FDA citing safety concerns related to chemistry manufacturing and controls (CMC) and the safety profile of the drugs.
+In December 2019, ViiV Healthcare received a complete response letter from the FDA.
+The letter cited safety concerns related to chemistry manufacturing and controls, as well as the safety profile of the drugs.

-Cabenuva received approval from Health Canada in March 2020 and is under evaluation by the regulatory authorities in Switzerland and Australia.
+Cabenuva received approval from Health Canada in March 2020 and is also approved by the regulatory authorities in Switzerland and Australia.

 HIV causes and symptoms

-Human immunodeficiency virus (HIV) destroys cells that aid the body in combating infection, rendering it more susceptible to other pathogens and diseases.
+Human immunodeficiency virus (HIV) destroys cells that help the body combat infection, making it more susceptible to other pathogens and diseases.

-The symptoms include fatigue, chills, rash, mouth ulcers, night sweats, muscle aches, fever, swollen lymph nodes and sore throat.
+Symptoms of the disease include fatigue, chills, rash, mouth ulcers, night sweats, muscle aches, fever, swollen lymph nodes, and sore throat.

 Cabenuva’s mechanism of action